collocations.org

 1. power over sb/sth

-absolute, complete, full, total | effective, proper | close, strict
+absolute, complete, full, total

 Weeds should be kept under strict control.

-direct | government, parental, political, state
+centralized, government, political, social, state

-VERB + CONTROL
+VERB + control

 A military junta took control of the country.